Services Catalog Descriptions

 The Unified Communications Unit hosts a professional call center server which allows the Unified Communications Unit to construct a call center service for departments and schools.
 The call center facility provides interactive voice response (IVR) service, queue management, comprehensive reporting, increased availability, and fully customized call scenarios to suit the department's needs.
 The call center facility serves both external and internal callers.

-Academic and Campus Technologies Support Services (ACTSS) is responsible for providing up to date audio-visual technologies in AUC classrooms, lecture halls and meeting rooms.
+Academic and Campus Technologies Support Services (ACTSS) is responsible for providing up-to-date audio-visual technologies in AUC classrooms, lecture halls and meeting rooms.

 Classroom events are generally short-term.
 Short-term events do not require permanent facilities, services or equipment.
 IT provides equipment rental in support of these events as well as staff support.

 Open access computer labs are located in multiple locations across campus.
-These labs can be reserved for teaching, meetings, or workshops, computer labs equipment are on a lifecycle replacement schedule to ensure providing the latest technology for the AUC community.
+These labs can be reserved for teaching, meetings, or workshops, computer lab equipment are on a lifecycle replacement schedule to ensure providing the latest technology for the AUC community.
 In some areas, specialized hardware and software are available for department-specific needs.

 AUC datacenter services provide a convenient location to host IT assets and services, datacenter includes fully redundant UPS, power distribution, centralized A/C units, and fire suppression systems.